Main Second Level Navigation

 Sinai Health System

-The Department of Anesthesia, Sinai Health System (SHS), University of Toronto, will offer a one-year fellowship in Regional Anesthesia and Pain Management.
-The goal of the fellowship is to provide anesthesiologists with the necessary knowledge and skill to manage acute pain for complex patients, including regional anesthesia techniques, multimodal analgesia, and utilizing a transitional pain service.
-The fellowship will start in July or January.
+The Department of Anesthesia, Sinai Health System (SHS), University of Toronto will offer a one-year fellowship in Regional Anesthesia and Pain Management.
+The goal of the fellowship is to provide anesthesiologists with the necessary knowledge and skill to manage acute pain for complex patients, including regional anesthesia techniques and multimodal analgesia.
+The fellowship will start in February or August.

 Clinical Responsibilities